Shawn Medved

-Shawn Medved is a retired American soccer forward and midfielder.
+Shawn Medved is an American retired soccer forward and midfielder.
 Currently, he coaches youth soccer.

 Youth

 Medved was born and grew up in Issaquah, Washington.
 His father, Ron Medved, was a noted American football player for the University of Washington and Philadelphia Eagles.
 Despite his father's success at football, Shawn chose to pursue a soccer career.
 He attended Issaquah High School from 1981 to 1985.
 After graduating from high school Medved attended The Evergreen State College, a small liberal arts college located in Olympia, Washington.
 The school has a men's soccer which plays in the NAIA.
 When he finished his career at Evergreen, Medved was the school's all-time scorer, a record since broken by Joey Gjertsen.
 He was the 1990 NAIA Player of the Year and in 1988 and 1989, Medved was selected as First Team All District.
 NAIA teams played in districts until 1995, when they moved to a conference structure.